Thank you for subscribing

 How to get to the Dandenong Ranges from Melbourne

+If you want to avoid paying the Eastlink toll, exit the M3 at Springvale Road before taking Canterbury Road towards Montrose and Mount Dandenong Tourist Road.
 Public transport is limited but still allows you to access many of the main towns in the Dandenongs, such as Olinda, Sherbrooke and Olinda.
-Take the Belgrave line to Belgrave Station then hop on the route 694 bus.
+Take the Belgrave line to Belgrave Station, then hop on the route 694 bus.

-More: How to save more on fuel
+More: How to save money on fuel

-RACV Members save on tickets and experiences
+RACV Members save on tickets and experiences across Victoria